 My Surface Precision Mouse has recently experienced a very poor battery performance that I can’t even switch scrolling behavior without plugged in the charging cable even at its full battery.
 Here are some photos of what it looks like on the inside of the Microsoft Surface Precision Mouse while I tore it down.

 How to Tear Down Microsoft Surface Precision Mouse

-To get inside the Surface Precision Mouse you need to pull the top cover of the mouse by starting from the left and right buttons.NoteYou might need a heat gun to loosen the excessive adhesive (likely a permanent glue) under the cover or you will need to pull them very hard to get it separated.ImportantDo it at your own risk!!!
-As a result, my Surface Precision Mouse right-click button become unstable after torn them apart.
+To get inside the Surface Precision Mouse, you need to pull the top cover of the mouse by starting from the left and right buttons.NoteYou might need a heat gun to loosen the excessive adhesive (likely a permanent glue) under the cover, or you will need to pull them very hard to get them separated.ImportantDo it at your own risk!!!
+As a result, my Surface Precision Mouse right-click button became unstable after tearing them apart.